bentwheel/lgbtq-retirement-meps-analysis/README.md

-However, this approach will succeed in identifying any LGBTQ+-identifying individual married to any other LGBTQ+-identifying individual, in cases where both spouses identify as the same binary gender.
+However, this approach will succeed in identifying any LGBTQ+-identifying individual married to any other LGBTQ+-identifying individual, in cases where both spouses have the same gender marker.

 While this approach fails to identify some subgroups within the broader LGBTQ+ population in the United States, we can still use this approach to determine if there are substantial differences in the underlying demography, patient experiences, or incurred expenses between subpopulations in same-gender marriages and otherwise-similar subpopulations not in same-gender marriages within the US.
-Ultimately, although these cohorts do not fully represent LGBTQ+- and non-LGBTQ+-identifying subpopulations, we might find them to be useful proxies given the lack of publicly available data concerning individuals who explicitly identify as LGBTQ+.
+Although these cohorts do not fully represent LGBTQ+- and non-LGBTQ+-identifying subpopulations, we might find them to be useful proxies given the lack of publicly available data concerning individuals who explicitly identify as LGBTQ+.

-In this essay, we will consider and even see some evidence supporting the possibility that marriage (or cohabitation, more generally) has a confounding influence on some of the population-level estimates of measurements of interest (e.g., annual healthcare expenditures, emergency room utilization, etc.).
-Therefore, most data visualizations and data tables in this essay will present findings comparing key population-level estimates between married individuals in same-gender marriages against married individuals not identified as being in same-gender marriages in order to control for the potential of
+In this paper, we will consider and even see some evidence supporting the possibility that marriage (or perhaps cohabitation, more generally) has a confounding influence on some of the population-level estimates of measurements of interest (e.g., annual healthcare expenditures, emergency room utilization, etc.).
+Therefore, most data visualizations and data tables in this paper will present findings comparing key population-level estimates between married individuals in same-gender marriages against married individuals not identified as being in same-gender marriages in order to control for the potential of